 You can also click Edit on the user to view the URL.

-Within a few clicks, you can switch out the anonymous Client IDs with WordPress User IDs in your Google Analytics reports.
+Within a few clicks, you can switch out the anonymous Client IDs or App Instance IDs with WordPress User IDs in your Google Analytics reports.
 Learn how to enable user tracking in Google Analytics.

 How to Find the User ID Tracking Report in Google Analytics

-Once you enable User ID tracking, you can find the report under analytics.google.com » Audience » User Explorer.
+Once you enable User ID tracking, you can find the report under analytics.google.com » Audience » User Explorer for UA properties.